-We urge our learners to access self-learning through the Moodle platform and to continue communication with tutors remotely to ensure that disruption to learning is minimised.
+We urge current students to access self-learning through the Moodle platform and to continue communication with tutors remotely to ensure that disruption to learning is minimised.

 We will update the FAQs on this page and we ask you to keep checking them regularly to receive further updates.